Harish14525/Harish/README.md

 ## 🧩 About Me

-I’m a cybersecurity enthusiast focused on offensive and defensive security, with experience in blockchain development.
-My work spans vulnerability assessments, penetration testing, attack simulation, and decentralized application (DApp) development.
+I am a cybersecurity professional skilled in offensive and defensive security methodologies, specializing in vulnerability assessments, penetration testing, and blockchain development.
+My expertise includes designing and implementing secure systems, detecting and mitigating threats, and developing decentralized applications.

-- Bachelor’s in Computer Science (Cybersecurity Specialization)
-- Hands-on experience in blockchain technologies and smart contracts
-- Over 50 documented labs in system, web, and network security
-- Preparing for a Master's in Cybersecurity and industry certifications

 ---

-## 🛠️ Tools & Technologies

-- **Security:** Nmap, Metasploit, sqlmap, Hydra, John the Ripper, Burp Suite, Nikto, Gobuster
-- **SIEM & Monitoring:** Wazuh, Splunk, Snort, Zabbix
-- **Operating Systems:** Kali Linux, Windows, Ubuntu
-- **Cloud:** AWS (EC2, IAM, VPC, S3)
-- **Blockchain:** Solidity, Ethereum, Smart Contracts, DApps
-- **Programming & Web:** Bash, Python, C, Java, HTML, CSS, JavaScript
+## 🔧 Core Competencies

+- Advanced penetration testing and exploit development
+- Security monitoring and incident response using SIEM tools
+- Blockchain architecture, smart contract development, and DApps
+- Cloud security with hands-on experience in AWS environments
+- Secure coding practices and web application security
+- Network protocol analysis and threat hunting

 ---

-## 📌 Featured Projects
+## 📌 Selected Projects

-- **ZeroBank VAPT** – Infrastructure and web app exploitation with remediation
+- Infrastructure and web application vulnerability assessments
-- **DVWA & Mutillidae Attacks** – SQL Injection, XSS, full database extraction
-- **Windows Exploitation** – EternalBlue (MS17-010), Active Directory access
-- **VSFTPD Backdoor Exploit** – Root access via Metasploit payload
+- Exploitation of advanced Windows and Linux system vulnerabilities
-- **Blockchain DApp** – Developed decentralized applications using Solidity and Ethereum
+- Development of blockchain-based decentralized applications
-- **SIEM Log Analysis** – Attack detection using Wazuh

-Explore repositories for detailed walkthroughs and code.
+- Implementation of security monitoring with Wazuh and Splunk

+For detailed project insights, please explore my repositories.

 ---